Evidence-Based Reasoning / 6 min read

 How It Works

-Chart-Ed is organized around a simple instructional idea: chart reading develops in stages, and teachers should be able to see the stage they are teaching.
+Chart-Ed is organized around a simple instructional idea: students develop academic judgment in stages, and charts make those stages visible enough to teach.

 Step 1